Schedule of Rates in Facility Management: A Complete 2026 Guide

 What is the difference between a Schedule of Rates and a Bill of Quantities?

-A Bill of Quantities lists exact quantities for a defined project.
-A Schedule of Rates only sets unit rates — quantities are filled in later as jobs arise.
-FM teams live on SoRs because the work is unpredictable.
+A Bill of Quantities (BoQ) lists exact quantities for a defined, scoped project — the contractor prices a fixed volume of work.
+A Schedule of Rates only sets unit rates with no quantities attached — quantities are filled in later as jobs arise.
+FM teams rely on SoRs because reactive maintenance work is unpredictable in volume; you cannot write a BoQ for repairs you don’t know will be needed.

 How often should a Schedule of Rates be reviewed?